National World War I Memorial (Washington, D.C.): Commission of Fine Arts approval

 On July 19, 2018, the Commission of Fine Arts gave its approval to a modified memorial design.
 The changes replaced the existing fountain with a stand-alone wall featuring high-relief sculptures facing east.
 A cascade down the western side of the wall fed a scrim (which replaced the existing pool).
 The CFA required Sabin to revise his sculpture design 18 times over 18 months before it gave final approval.
 Design approval by the NCPC and other agencies was still pending.

 By Veterans Day 2018, the Centennial Commission said it had raised $20 million of the projected $40 million cost of the memorial.
 The organization was still aiming to dedicate the memorial in November 2021.
 In December 2019, it was announced that the memorial had received its building permit and work was set to begin.
 The first phase of the project includes rebuilding the existing park, with the addition of a peace fountain, pool basin, multiple berms and plazas and groves of trees.
 Rockville-based Grunley Construction Co. is the project's general contractor.
+The later added peace fountain holds significance through its words taken from the poem "The Young Dead Soldiers" by Archibald MacLeish.

 Groundbreaking

 On November 9, 2017, the World War I Centennial Commission held a ceremonial groundbreaking event at Pershing Park.
 United States Secretary of Veterans Affairs David Shulkin, D.C.
 Mayor Muriel Bowser, U.S. Army Chief of Staff Gen. Mark A. Milley, and others participated in the groundbreaking.

-Sabin Howard is sculpting 38 figures for a bronze relief that is 10% larger than life-size in his studio in New Jersey.
-Each figure takes 600 hours of work, even with 3D-printed armatures.
+Sabin Howard sculpted 38 figures for the bronze relief that are 10% larger than life-size in his studio in New Jersey.
+Each figure took 600 hours of work, even with 3D-printed armatures.
 The design, A Soldier's Journey, shows the story of a soldier who leaves his family, sees combat and the loss of comrades, and returns to his family after receiving medical care.
-It expected to be completed in fall 2023 or spring 2024.
+The memorial was officially unveiled by the World War 1 Centennial Commission and the Doughboy foundation.
+It was completed in September 2024.